 Sign Language Assessment Clinic

-The Sign Language Assessment Clinic aims to provide a specialist communication assessment service for:
+The Sign Language Assessment Clinic provides specialist communication assessment services for:

 - Newly diagnosed deaf infants

 - Deaf children who do not appear to be making progress with either spoken or sign language

 - Deaf children and adults with additional disabilities, e.g. people with Ushers', cerebral palsy, learning difficulties

 - Deaf people who have had a stroke or who have been diagnosed with Parkinson's Disease